White House: U.S. is not considering shutting down Enbridge's Line 5 pipeline - Up News Info

 Line 5 is at the center of a long-running environmental dispute between Calgary-based Enbridge and the state of Michigan that has embroiled the Canadian and U.S. governments.

+The Line 5 pipeline ships 540,000 barrels per day of crude and refined products between Superior, Wisconsin, and Sarnia, Ontario, via Michigan, and is a key link in Enbridge’s Mainline network, which transports the bulk of Canadian crude exports to the United States.

+Michigan Governor Gretchen Whitmer ordered Enbridge to stop operating the pipeline by May because of concerns a section running underwater in the Straits of Mackinac could leak into the Great Lakes.
+The company ignored that order and the two sides are embroiled in a legal battle over Line 5’s fate.

-(Reporting by Trevor Hunnicutt, Jeff Mason and Nia Williams; Editing by Chris Reese)
+Last month the Canadian government, which backs Enbridge, escalated the dispute by invoking the decades-old pipeline treaty with the United States to trigger negotiations.
+(Reporting by Trevor Hunnicutt, Jeff Mason and Nia Williams Editing by Chris Reese and Mark Potter)